-This is a tricky business because you’re no longer dealing with institutions—you’re dealing with people’s perceptions and people’s brains.
+This is a tricky business because you’re no longer dealing with institutions—you’re dealing with people’s perceptions and brains.
 You have to confront belief systems and irrational assumptions and force people to unlearn things that they’ve “known” for decades.
-It’s a really, really hard thing to face.
+It’s a really, really hard thing to undertake.

 And the hardest part about it is that there’s no easy metric in the social arena for what is equal and what is not.
 If I fire three employees and two of them are women, is that equality?
 Or is that sexism?
 You can’t say unless you know why I fired them.
 And you can’t know why I fired them unless you can get inside my brain and understand my beliefs and motivations.

 Thus, today feminism has a measurement problem.
 It’s easy to measure whether boys and girls are receiving the same funding in schools.
 It’s easy to see whether a man and woman are being paid appropriately for the same work.
 You just pull out your calculator and go to work.

 But how do you measure social justice?
 If people like a brother more than their sister, is it because she’s a woman?
 Or is she just a shitty person?
 Or, more aptly, if a few women think a college mascot is scary and intimidating, is that legitimate ‘oppression’?
 What about overused adverbs?
 How the fuck did we get here?
 Can I ask any more rhetorical questions in this paragraph?
 Bueller?
 Bueller?

 Philosophical Feminism vs Tribal Feminism

 I don’t think it’s controversial to say that philosophically, feminism got it right: All people, regardless of gender, should be afforded the same rights and respect.
 This strikes me as a no-brainer for pretty much any decent human being alive today.